 For first-time visitors, The Big Apple can be rather overwhelming.
-On my first visit to to New York City I bought a guidebook and I had no idea in what order to do everything!
+On my first visit to to New York City I used the New York Travel Guide and I had no idea in what order to do everything!
 There are so many iconic buildings, museums, galleries, restaurants and things to do, you’ll certainly never be bored.
 This is the city that never sleeps!

 If you’re not sure where to start, I’ve put together a list of top things to in New York for first timers.